Tech-at-DU/Swift-Classes/P0-Classes/content.md

 In this example we use convenience initializers to allow the `SpecialUser` to be initialized with a subset of the required parameters.
 We do this by using *constructor chaining*.
 The `init()` constructor provides a default name and calls the `init(name:)` constructor.
 That constructor in turn provides a default age and calls the **designated** initializer `init(name:, age:)`.

 Use `convenience` to provide convenient options for initializing your class.
-Note that it's unfortunately not possible to call `convenience` initializers of a superclass, in my oppinion that's a shortcoming in Swift.
+Note that it's unfortunately not possible to call `convenience` initializers of a superclass, in my opinion that's a shortcoming of Swift.

 ###Designated initializers